-Springboard aims to kickstart arts careers for emerging artists in Aotearoa, thanks to funding from our community and support from our business club and alumni of Laureates.
+Springboard aims to kickstart arts careers for artists at a formative stage of their career in Aotearoa, thanks to funding from our community and support from our business club and alumni of Laureates.

 Mentors are remunerated with $5,000, and an additional $5,000 is dedicated toward running the selection process, travel expenses for mentor partnerships, and promotion/documentation of the partnership to show impact – bringing the total award value to $25,000.

 The selection process focuses on awarding creatives with outstanding potential who want to start careers in a variety of arts disciplines.
 The financial, mentoring and resource support system will be designed to have a significant impact on their growth and development as artists – giving them a lift of confidence to start a career.

 See the Springboard selection criteria here.

 2020 marks our inaugural year, with six Springboard packages awarded, thanks to funding from the Edgar Family, the Todd Trust and some generous givers who attended the 2019 New Zealand Arts Ball.